neryus/email-developer-handbook/tools.md

 ### [Campaign Monitor](https://inliner.cm/)

-## Image Optimizers
+## Image Compressors

 ### [TinyPNG](https://tinypng.com/), TinyJPG

-At the moment it's the best tool to optimize image size.
-Easy to use for small amount of images.
+At the moment it's the best tool to compress image size.
+Easy to use for up to 20 images.

 ### [Kraken.io](https://kraken.io/web-interface) Web

 Has a free option with web interface, which is good if you using this tools from time to time or just couple times a day.
 But I found that not every jpg or png image would be optimized.

 ### [ImageOptim](https://imageoptim.com/online)

+This service don't has web interface and only the Mac users can use it as application.
+It also has web API service.
+Can't say more, because didn't had a chance to try.

 ### [Compressor](https://compressor.io/)
 ### [Jpegmini](http://www.jpegmini.com/)

 ## Image editors